QuanWenLan/StudyNote/readingNotes/Spring源码解析/Spring源码解析1-bean解析和加载.md

    }

-   // Allow post-processors to modify the merged bean definition. synchronized (mbd.postProcessingLock) {
+   // Allow post-processors to modify the merged bean definition. 一个扩展点 synchronized (mbd.postProcessingLock) {
       if (!mbd.postProcessed) {
          try {